florinhegedus/avocat-ai/README.md

 ### Text preprocessing
 - use Romanian-specific NLP tools for tokenization, lemmatization and named entity recognition. `SpaCy` has language models that can assist in processing Romanian text.
-- Tokenize the document into sections, sentences or clauses for better processing.
+- tokenize the document into sections, sentences or clauses for better processing.
 - legal term recognition: develop a specialized entity recognition model for Romanian legal terms, such as recognizing key parties, contract types, dates, obligations, and penalties.

 ### Document understanding